 You can grow a whole host of fruit and veg in the smallest of places, including a windowsill.
 OK so it’ll never enough to be self sufficient but it’ll be enough to provide you with special home-grown tasty bits to add to your plate.

 So, spending a little time now making a plan and having a system for gardening to feed your family, doesn’t have to be super complicated.
 It does take a bit of research and some trial and error which is the fun of gardening.
+Grab our free simple step guide to planning your first veg patch for an easy to follow guide to where you can grow, what to grow and how to get started.

 Making the most of your growing space